 Attractions of the job

-Alison Austin reports to Derek Williams, the General Manager at OSI Electronics UK.
+Alison Austin reports to Chris Ames, the Commercial Manager at OSI Electronics UK.

 OSI Electronics UK is a subsidiary of Californian based OSI Electronics.